pprunty/pprunty.github.io/posts/02-magikarp.md

 ---
-title: "Magikarp's Million-Dollar Lesson: Why AI is Essential for Your SaaS Success"
+title: "From AI Skeptic to SaaS Success: The 11-Hour Magikarp Experiment That Changed Everything"
 date: "2024-07-24"
 description: "In just 11 hours, I created an AI agent that could do the work of an entire data science team; providing me with wake-up call for the future of software development."
 image: "/images/articles/magikarp.png"